apache/calcite/site/_docs/howto.md

 * `-Dcalcite.test.slow` enables tests that take longer to execute.
 For example, there are tests that create virtual TPC-H and TPC-DS schemas in-memory and run tests from those benchmarks.
-* `-Dcalcite.test.splunk=true` enables tests that run against Splunk.
+* `-Dcalcite.test.splunk` enables tests that run against Splunk.
   Splunk must be installed and running.

 ## Running integration tests